 10. A list of other prospective funding sources

 - Requirement #1: The Proposal Summary Sheet should be submitted online via Google Forms

 - Requirements #2 – #10: Email to email@example.com

 Community Fund grants are competitive and selection is based on the following criteria:

 - Addresses a demonstrated community or organizational need or opportunity

-- Has a strong likelihood of success and impact on the community
+- Likelihood of success and impact on the community

-Proposals are reviewed by staff and the Distribution Committee which is comprised of Cambridge Community Foundation board members who have broad knowledge of the community.
-The Committee puts forward recommendations to the Foundation Board for approval.
+Proposals are reviewed by staff and the Foundation’s Distribution Committee and put forward as recommendations to the Foundation Board for approval.

-- Grant year-end reports that share progress, lessons and constituent stories and images (if applicable)
+- Grant year-end report that shares progress, lessons and constituent stories and images (if applicable)